KenRip/rfslib/README.md

 ### Installation Prerequisite
 You must complete the instructions found in Appendix K: Post-Installation Configuration in the CICS Transaction Server for VSE/ESA REXX Guide.
 This is necessary because the RFSLIB application relies on the existence of at least one REXX/CICS File System “Pool” being defined.

 Please note that the steps decribed in the section titled "Rename supplied Procedures" of Appendix K in the CICS Transaction Server for VSE/ESA REXX Guide have been made obsolete.
-These *.Z members are now longer provided in PRD1.BASE.
+These *.Z members are no longer provided in PRD1.BASE.
 Instead they are shipped already renamed to *.PROC in PRD1.BASE which makes them avaialble in the CICSICCF region shipped with z/VSE.

 Please also note that the REXX DB2 Interface support described in the section titled "" of Appendix K in the CICS Transaction Server for VSE/ESA REXX Guide is NO longer available in z/VSE 6.1 and above.
 CICS REXX support has been added to the z/VSE database connector DBCLI (Database Call Level Interface) as of z/VSE 6.2 (via PTF).